ColePete/-GAME-The-Mighty-Hero-V.1.3/README.md

 **Weapon Selection Information**
 FYI when you choose a weapon, the sword increases attack by 4 but decreases the heal by 3.
 On the other hand, the bow and arrow decreases your attack by 2 , but boosts your heal by 5.

+**"Where Are The High Scores?"**
+High scores and FAQ can be located on one of my other repls here https://monster-game-v12-faq.colepete.repl.co/  (FYI, the button at the bottom doesn't work yet)

 **SUGGESTIONS ARE VERY HELPFUL**
 Let me know any suggestions down below and if this gets enough support I will continue to make updates with your ideas.